Awesome train crafts, activities & books for kids who love railroads!

 No one in your family has to drive - so everyone can reconnect.
 And I love the idea of waiting at the train station - sitting outside on a bench and watching for the train (this will be a highlight for most kids).

-Here are some activities, books and movies that I hope will encourage you to 'ride the rails' this year!
+Here are some activities, crafts, books and movies that I hope will inspire you to 'ride the rails' this year!

 There will be events across the country to highlight train travel, fun activities and interactive exhibits.